KStocky/ShaderTestFramework/docs/Tutorial.md

 ## Assertions

 To read more about the other assertion features that Shader Test Framework provides, the [Asserts](./STF/Asserts.md) documentation is the place to go.

+## Bindings

+Test writers can set constant buffer data for tests so that algorithms written in shader code can be tested with data that is passed in from C++ code. the [Bindings](./STF/Bindings.md) documentation is the place to go to read more about setting constant buffer data.

 ## Compile Time Tests